-Rachal’s late free throws lift Tulane past No. 5 Houston
+Rachal’s late free throws lift Tulsa past No. 5 Houston

 Rachal went to the line and calmly made both free throws.

-The victory was Tulsa’s first over a top-5 team since winning at UCLA in 1996.

-The victory lifted Tulsa to 2-1 in the American Conference and 5-3 overall.
-Houston (2-1, 7-1) had won its first seven games handily, the closest being a nine-point victory over UCF.
+Tulsa entered the game shooting 58.2% on free throws and made 18 of 22 to hold off the Cougars.

+“We just kept putting them on the line and they kept making them,” Houston coach Kelvin Sampson said.
+“These kids are human beings.
+They are not going to be great every night and not going to win every game.
+It felt like we were fighting uphill all night.”

-Ahead by one at halftime, Tulsa built a six-point advantage several times in the second half.
-But the Cougars never lost touch, tying the game at 62-all on an offensive rebound by Marcus Sasser.
+Ahead by one at halftime, Tulsa built a six-point advantage several times in the second half, but the Cougars never lost touch, tying the game at 62-all on an offensive rebound by Marcus Sasser.
 Rey Idowu made one of two free throws to give Tulsa a 63-62 lead before Mills put the Cougars ahead.

-Quentin Grimes led the Cougars with 19 points and seven rebounds.
-Sassar finished with 14 points and Mills 11 for Houston.
+Quentin Grimes led Houston with 19 points and seven rebounds.
+Sasser had 14 points and Mills 11 for Houston.

 Tulsa clawed back from an early 15-7 deficit, tying the game at 15 on consecutive 3-pointers by Curtis Haywood, who entered shooting 20% from long range.
 Houston pushed its lead back to five points, but another 3-pointer by Haywood pulled Tulsa within 24-22.